estraph/propertree/README.md

 TODO: Write usage instructions here

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Run `bin/check` to run the tests, lint and type checks.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ### Releases
 Push a commit which updates the [version](./lib/propertree/version.rb) and [changelog](./CHANGELOG.md).
 Then [create a new release in the GH repo](https://github.com/estraph/propertree/releases/new) which will build and push a new gem.